 Japanese I started much more recently, sometime during April of 2013, so I have a lot more experience with starting from scratch.
 My initial attempts were not very efficient - and I almost didn't study at all while traveling for July-September -, but since then I've found some very good materials.

 The books above are great for looking up grammar, but for actually learning it you'll want to write short example sentences and put them into Anki, as described in Fluent Forever.
-For very specific questions remember there are also Wikipedia articles on grammar and verbs, as well as a verb revision sheet.
+For very specific questions remember there are also Wikipedia articles on [cached]grammar and [cached]verbs, as well as a [cached]verb revision sheet.

 I've started Russian much more recently, January 2014, with the first months spent just trying to figure out good resources to learn from.
 I finally settled on Assimil, augmented with The New Penguin Russian Course.
 The former for it's excellent listening exercises (I feel it's essential to learn words and phrases with correct pronunciation and emphasis), the latter because it provides more in depth grammar explanations and a lot of vocabulary lists.